FuturBroke/kraken-api/README.md

 # Kraken API
-Python library for Kraken API.
+Python interface library for Kraken API.

 ## Documentation
 Package documentation is available at this address: